ModInB/ESM/README.md

 ### Information

-Functions to perform and evaluate Ensemble of small models, whiich is a method for rare species (alpha version).
+Functions to perform and evaluate Ensemble of small models (Beta version).
+These functions are made to model and predict rare species distributions.

 ### References